 Shareholders can file actions for rescission against resolutions of the general meeting on major structural measures such as statutory mergers, control and profit transfer agreements or squeeze-outs to block the entry in the commercial register that is mandatory for them to become effective, and these actions have become a common tool for certain hedge funds (to be distinguished from activist investors in the narrow sense).
 This practice of professional minority shareholders to use such legal proceedings to their own advantage is important for companies and investors to take into account.
 However, a court procedure introduced specifically to overcome this blocking effect faster, the release procedure (Freigabeverfahren), now considerably reduces the potential for interference by minority shareholders.

 Activist shareholders in Germany pursue a wide variety of objectives.
-In recent years, shareholder activism has increasingly focused on corporate strategy and restructuring measures (eg, Bilfinger and ThyssenKrupp) as well as takeover bids (eg, Deutsche Börse, Stada, Daimler and Celesio).
+In recent years, shareholder activism has increasingly focused on corporate strategy and restructuring/spin-off measures (eg, Bilfinger, ThyssenKrupp and more recently Fresenius) as well as takeover bids (eg, Deutsche Börse, Stada, Daimler and Celesio).
 This upward trend is expected to continue.

 Activist shareholders with a reasonable direct and/or proxy majority may be in a position to determine the satisfaction of a minimum acceptance condition and thus influence the success of the offer.
 Often, respective positions are required immediately prior or even during a pending transaction to exert influence on the offer price.
 Due to the already existing frequency and the current trend regarding the objectives of shareholder activism as well as the expected increase – not least due to the EU Shareholders’ Rights Directive – of such shareholder activism, public transactions are increasingly exposed to risk in this respect.